chandrawi/ADS1x15-ADC/README.md

 Note: the data rate is not set in the device until an explicit read/request of the ADC (any read call will do).
 - **getDataRate()** returns the current data rate (index).

-The library has no means to convert this index to the actual numbers as that would take 32 bytes.

-Data rate in samples per second, based on datasheet numbers.
+Data rate in samples per second, based on datasheet is described on table below.

 | data rate | ADS101x  | ADS111x | Constant        | Constant       | Notes   |
 |:---------:|---------:|--------:|:---------------:|:--------------:|:-------:|